sadli-mrcagney/pyclub/README.rst

 Exercises
 ===========
 1. **Setup**.
 Due 2016-11-01.
 On your computer, install Python 3.5, a virtual environment manager, and a Python package manager.
 You can do all this at once in a straightforward and cross-platform way by installing `Anaconda <https://www.continuum.io/downloads#windows>`_.
 Here is some `Reddit cheer for Anaconda <https://www.reddit.com/r/Python/comments/3t23vv/what_advantages_are_there_of_using_anaconda/>`_.
-Alternatively, on OS X, you can use `Homebrew <http://brew.sh/>`_ to install Python 3.5, virtualenv, virtualenvwrapper, and pip.
-On Linux, you can use apt to install these.
+Alternatively on OS X, you can use Homebrew to install Python 3.5, virtualenv, virtualenvwrapper, and pip.
+Alternatively on Linux, you can use apt to install these.

 2. **Jupyter**.
 Due 2016-11-01.
 Create a directory and virtual environment for your PyClub work.
 In the virtual environment install the `Jupyter Notebook <https://jupyter.org/>`_.
 Open a Jupyter notebook.